rakvihaan/HAS-AS/README.md

     ```
   - Now on your Blynk app click on the play icon on the top, now should now be able to turn the lights on and off.

+---

+*****Now let's setup the Flask server to control the relays*****

+- Clone this repo and place RPi folder somewhere safe.
+- Now open the file `app.py` and edit the pins section if you used different pins, you can also add additional pins in this section.
+- Now run the `app.py` file.
+- Now on your other device open the browser and enter the IP address of the Pi.(Use `ifconfig` on Pi to know the IP address).

+**Voila, now you can control the lights in your home while sitting on the couch.**
+---
+You can run the script on start-up so you dont have to type in the commands to run the script.
+Refer [this](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/) to know how.
+---
+##Extras

+Want to extend the functionality of the system???
+  Yes??
+  Lets add an email alert feature to our Alarm System.
+  - Open Arduino IDE and upload the **Alarm_System_email_alert.ino** file.
+  - Connect the Arduino to the Raspberry Pi through USB.(You can also connect it through the GPIO pins, but here we'll use direct USB connection for simplicity.)
+  - Run `dmesg` to know the port to which the Arduino is connected to.
+  - Open the file `rpi_arduino_alarm_system.py` and replace 'port' with the port to which Arduino is connected.

+  - Create a spare Gmail account from which we'll be sending the mail alerts from.
+  - Click on the profile picture on the top right corner and click on "Manage your Google Account".
+  - After a new page opens click on the "Security" menu on the left side.
+  - Set up 2 factor verification.(This is important to obtain app password for our program)
+  - After setting up 2 factor verification you should now see a new option "App Passwords".
+  - Click on the "App Passwords" and set it up.
+Note down the App Password generated.
+  - Open the file `rpi_arduino_alarm_system.py` and put in the details and app password obtain earlier.